Programs

 Event Space, Galleries, Object Study Room

-Discover how art and engineering collide through creative, hands-on activities!
-Hear from students, staff, and faculty in the College of Engineering at the tabling and research poster showcase and participate in an interdisciplinary gallery conversation with the faculty curators who organized the Teaching Gallery exhibition Structures, Systems, and Society.
+Discover how art and engineering collide through creative, hands-on activities led by students, staff, and faculty in the College of Engineering!
+Test out a scavenger hunt, experiment with kinetic art, and participate in an interdisciplinary gallery conversation at 6 p.m. with the faculty curators who organized the Teaching Gallery exhibition Structures, Systems, and Society: Work at the Interface of Art and Engineering.
 Light refreshments will be provided.

 Black and white photo of a blurred object in motion